ECCE-EIC/ECCE-EIC.github.io/pages/tutorials/tutorials_day1.md

 ## Using ECCE software builds

 ECCE software are build daily and distributed over OpenScienceGrid via [ECCE container](https://github.com/ECCE-EIC/Singularity).
-Using the containerized software builds ensure reprodcucibility and a binary consistency for studies.
+Using the containerized software builds ensure reproducibility and a binary consistency for studies.

 ### Load software container